icopy-site/awesome/docs/awesome/awesome-home-assistant.md

 _Hass.io is a complete operating system that will take care of installing and updating Home Assistant, and is managed from the frontend._

-* [Hass.io Beginner's Guide](https://www.youtube.com/watch?v=qnCRcGTznXs) - :tv: Excellent step-by-step guide on getting started (https://github.com/frenck/awesome-home-assistant/blob/master/based on HassOS).
+* [Hass.io Beginner's Guide](https://www.youtube.com/watch?v=qnCRcGTznXs) - :tv: Excellent step-by-step guide on getting started (based on HassOS).

 ### Official Add-ons